15 Adorably Tiny Toy Dog Breeds That Will Wriggle Their Way Into Your Heart

-Whether you're looking for a running partner, a couch potato, or champion competitor—little dogs can do it all and looking adorable to boot.
-While all dogs are tied for first place in our hearts, here’s a list of 10 tiny pups who are great family additions for a variety of reasons.
+Whether you're looking for a running partner, a couch potato, or a champion competitor—little dogs can do it all while looking adorable to boot.
+While all dogs are tied for first place in our hearts, these toy dog breeds are great family additions for a variety of reasons.

-Keep in mind that there are small dogs in virtually every AKC breed group, but dogs who make up the toy group have one thing in common.
-While many small dogs were bred with hunting or working as a foremost consideration, toy dogs were primarily bred for companionship and make great pets for a variety of lifestyles.
+Keep in mind that there are small dogs in virtually every AKC breed group, but petite pooches who represent the toy group have one thing in common.
+While many pups of smaller stature were bred with hunting or working as a foremost consideration, these tiny pups were primarily bred for companionship and make great pets for many different lifestyles.

-As a general rule, smaller dogs have longer lifespans than larger breeds.
+As a general rule, not-so-big dogs have longer lifespans than larger breeds.
 So no matter what toy breed you go with, finding a friend for the next 10-15 years shouldn't be a hard task.
 In fact, attentive owners will routinely report examples of toy breeds living for 18-20 years with few issues.
-While the Lhasa Apso has an average lifespan of right around 15 years, much longer-lived examples are not difficult to find.
-In fact, the oldest Lhasa Apso on record passed away in 1939 at a whopping 29 years old!

 RELATED: What Type of Pet Should You Get?

-Some people just don’t want to deal with the trimming and grooming that comes with a pup who has a ton of hair.
-Sometimes you just want to find a dog who makes himself as low-maintenance as possible, and few do that as effectively as the Chinese crested.
-Sure, they look a little bit like a Pekinese with that infamous “2007 Britney”-style look.
+Sure, they look a little bit like a Pekingese who lost some hair.
 But they're tiny, agile, and clever—not to mention their deep desire to please their humans.
 The Chinese crested will still need regular baths to keep their skin free of dirt and collected oils, but that can be a lot less hassle than weekly brushing or monthly trips to the groomers.

 It was hard to choose just one pooch for this category, and one could still argue for the Pekingese or the Pomeranian.
 But to see a shock-white, long-coated, freshly brushed Maltese is to finally understand what luxury truly is.
 These little dogs are happy to run and play and get dirty with the best of them, but once you've had one regally sit on your lap and make you feel like a lavish celeb from Lifestyles of the Rich and Famous, you'll never want them to do anything else.

 I mean, come on.
-It's a list of small dogs, so you knew this one was coming, right?
-The gold standard for "tiny dog," the Chihuahua breed standard lists their size as simply "not more than 6 lbs.”
-Blessed with personalities that far outstrip their diminutive size, Chihuahuas have developed a reputation for being dogs with...prickly dispositions.
-But with a patient trainer, these littlest of the little dogs can be the best friend you could ask for.
+It's a list of itty-bitty dogs, so you knew this one was coming, right?
+The gold standard for "tiny dog," the Chihuahua breed standard lists their size as simply "not more than 6 pounds."
+Blessed with personalities that far outstrip their diminutive size, Chihuahuas have developed a reputation for being dogs with, shall we say, prickly dispositions.
+But with patient training, these littlest of the little dogs can be the best friend you could ask for.

 That being said, there are several breeds that can cut down on those allergens significantly and one of the most popular examples of that is the toy poodle.
-Doing everything full-sized poodles can, toy poodles can make surprisingly effective little ratters around a rural setting, but at their heart, these intelligent little dogs love to please people and couch surf with their people.
+Doing everything full-sized poodles can, these intelligent little dogs love to please and couch surf with their people.
 And their thick, tight curls hang on to almost all of the loose hair and dander they produce, keeping them virtually shed-free.
 Occasional brushings will keep their coats looking great and can eliminate all that loose hair in a way that doesn't let it land all over your house.

 The Cavalier King Charles spaniel doesn't have owners or fans—the breed has devotees.
-One of the 20 most popular breeds in the US, this little spaniel combines almost all of the things that people love about dogs into one, compact package.
-They are intelligent, very friendly dogs with long lifespans and gentle dispositions, but with all of the athleticism of a sporting dog.
-Their intelligent bearing and long, silky coats have made them a favorite of royalty for decades (as their royal namesake will attest).
+One of the 20 most popular breeds in the U.S., this little spaniel combines almost all of the things that people love about dogs into one, pint-size package.
+They're intelligent, very friendly dogs with long lifespans and gentle dispositions, but with all of the athleticism of a sporting dog.
+Their intelligent bearing and long, silky coats have made them a favorite of royalty for decades (as their namesake will attest).

 There might not be a more Instagram-ready dog than the Pomeranian.
 With hair that can be teased and shaped into an endless array of styles, these soft, loving little dogs are just begging to be cuddled and photographed for your friends to coo over.
 Put a Pom in a room with even the most ardent small dog critic, and dare them not to touch one of these little puffballs of joy.
 It's just not possible!

 Affenpinscher is German for "monkey dog" and it's easy to see why this moniker applies here.
-These inquisitive, curious little dogs are eager explorers, intelligent companions, and often devious jokers.
+These inquisitive, curious little dogs are eager explorers (national park jaunt, anyone?), intelligent companions, and often devious jokers.
 Despite typically standing at just 9-12 inches tall and 7 to 8 pounds, these tiny tots are full of personality.

 With a name like "silky terrier," you know pretty much exactly what you're going to get.
-Looking very much like his cousin the Yorkshire terrier, the Australia-born silky terrier is slightly larger, coming in at just under a foot, and right around 10 lbs.
+Looking very much like his cousin the Yorkie, this Australia-born sweet-natured beauty is slightly larger, coming in at just under a foot, and right around 10 lbs.
 Much rarer than the Yorkie, silkies share the Yorkie's terrier bloodlines and love to hunt, run, and compete.